PangoliaDev/Container/README.md

 - ``src/Module/ModuleB/Module.php ``
 - ``src/Module/ModuleB/Folder/Helper.php``

-Let's say that each has the following class structure:
+And that each has the following class structure:

 ````php
 namespace ProjectNamespace\Core;